The Engineers You Cannot See Are Doing the Work That Holds

 How much engineering time does this take to build?

-Recognition at scale is not about being a better manager through sheer willpower.
-It is about building systems that compensate for the structural blind spots every manager has.[2]
-The recognition queue builder does not make value judgments about who deserves praise.
-It surfaces the data, corrects for debt, and puts the decision back in human hands—with better information than any single person could gather alone.
+Recognition at scale is not a willpower problem.[2]
+It is a system problem.
+The queue does not decide who deserves praise.
+It surfaces the signal, corrects for debt, and hands the decision back to a human with better information than any single brain could gather alone.

 Start with two channels.
 Run it in shadow mode.
-Let the first weekly queue surprise you.
-That moment of "I had no idea" is the proof that the system is working exactly as designed.
+The first weekly queue will surprise you.
+That moment of "I had no idea" is the proof the system is doing what it was built to do.

-1. [1]KangoHR7 Employee Recognition Trends Transforming Workplaces in 2026(kangohr.com)
+- [1]KangoHR — 7 Employee Recognition Trends Transforming Workplaces in 2026(kangohr.com)↩